moneybutton/yours-core/architecture.md

 - Start by implementing only the full node, and the "light node" operates by trusting the full node.
 - Do not implement lightning network.
 Instead, use normal bitcoin transactions.

+## Other considerations

+There are a number of other elements we may want to include in the datt architecture that have not been discussed here.

+- Do we want to use torrents?
+- Do we want to use ipfs?
+- Do we want to use ethereum?
+- Do we want to use smart contracts?